Episcopal Diocese of San Joaquin

 The Episcopal Diocese of San Joaquin (EDSJ) is a diocese of the Episcopal Church (TEC), located in central California with its headquarters in Fresno.
 It can trace its roots back to the earliest days of American settlement in California.

+The diocese reported 2,038 members in 2017 and 1,958 members in 2023; no membership statistics were reported in 2024 national parochial reports.
+Plate and pledge income for the 19 filing congregations of the diocese in 2024 was $1,794,120.
+Average Sunday attendance (ASA) was 578 persons.

 History

 In 1910, the Episcopal Diocese of California petitioned the General Convention to create the Missionary District of San Joaquin from a portion of its territory.
 The Diocese of California ceded 14 counties in central California (and the 23 Episcopal congregations within those counties) back to the General Convention.
 The General Convention formed those 14 counties into the Missionary District of San Joaquin.
 In 1961, the Missionary District of San Joaquin petitioned the General Convention for "consent to the formation of a new Diocese out of the whole of the Missionary District of San Joaquin."
 The General Convention accepted the petition and approved the proposed diocesan constitution and canons, thus forming the Episcopal Church's Diocese of San Joaquin.